 Robin Harwood is interested in the intersection of spirituality, psychology, and the arts.
 She completed M.Div. and S.T.M. degrees from Yale Divinity School, and a PhD in developmental psychology from Yale University.
 She is a lifelong lover of music, poetry, and other art forms.

-The facilitator, Rosemarie Oliver, is a Registered Dietitian-Nutritionist who has worked in the field of nutritional practice since 1978.
-She became interested in the field of Mindful Eating in 2010.
-She became an MB-EAT (Mindfulness-Based Eating Awareness Training) qualified instructor in October of 2020 and obtained a Certificate in Mindful Eating offered by The Center for Mindful Eating in January of 2022.
-She is also an oblate at St. Placid Priory.
+Rosemarie Oliver, OblSB is a Benedictine oblate since 2007.
+She is also a Registered Dietitian-Nutritionist who has worked in the field of nutritional practice since 1978.
+Rosemarie became an MB-EAT (Mindfulness-Based Eating Awareness Training) qualified instructor in October of 2020 and obtained a Certificate in Mindful Eating by The Center for Mindful Eating in January of 2022.

 Roy DeLeon, OblSB

-Roy DeLeon, OblSB is Benedictine oblate with St Placid, a trained spiritual director, a visual artist, author and illustrator of Praying with the Body, and illustrator for The Pope’s Cat series.
+Roy DeLeon, OblSB is a Benedictine oblate with St Placid Priory, a trained spiritual director, a visual artist, author and illustrator of Praying with the Body, and illustrator for The Pope’s Cat series.

 Ruth Hoenick